COMPLEX REGIONAL PAIN SYNDROME (CRPS)

 PAIN AND MOVEMENTS

-People with CRPS pain report reduced or painful movement, causing, for example, the inability to make a fist.
+People with CRPS pain report severe pain, muscle spasms, and difficulty with movement.
 Pain may affect the arm and shoulder, leg, knee, foot, or hand.

 SENSORY CHANGES

 People with CRPS report changes in the sensation of the skin.
-For example, the skin can feel very sensitive, painful to even gentle touch, or numb.
+Heightened sensitivity, or numbness in the affected area are common complaints.

 SKIN, HAIR AND NAIL CHANGES